gwm17/rusted_graw/README.md

 Configuration files can be loaded using File -> Open...
 Using the Open buttons next to the directory/file fields will bring up a file dialog for those elements

+### Online

+The rusted_graw UI additionally contains a button for toggling online mode.
+When toggled on, this changes the interpretation of the various paths to match the behavior of the AT-TPC DAQ network.
+Only use this if you know what you're doing.

 ## Output

 rusted_graw will output two files: the final resulting HDF5 data file, and a log file.
 Log files contain valuable information about the status of the application while building the merged data.
 If an error occurs, typically a warning will be printed to the terminal indicating that the user should check the log file.
 The log file will contain the detailed status of the run and indicate the issue that occurred.
 Log files are also useful because they can be easily shared when errors occur.
 It is not advised to delete the log files.